 Echostar – on selected Dish Network receivers

 ONdigital – launched in 1998 and used middleware that had been adapted from Canal+, Mediahighway.
-ONdigital provided over 30 digital TV channels delivered via digital terrestrial, thought a common antenna.
+ONdigital provided over 30 digital TV channels delivered via digital terrestrial, through a common antenna.

 Liberate / Seachange

 Originally founded by Oracle and Netscape, Liberate have multiple solutions for cable operators to deliver interactive services and middleware, originally known as NCI Navigator (Network Computers Incorporated), Liberate was spun off from Oracle, which then became the Network Computer division.
-Network computers being embedded RISC based PC’s/Terminals without a hard disk, designed to be permanently connected to a internet or network connection.
+Network computers are embedded RISC-based PC’s/Terminals without a hard disk, designed to be permanently connected to an internet or network connection.
 Liberate also provide back end software for cable headend

-NTL – Cable & Wireless launched their digital service in 1999 and used Liberate TV navigator to launched web based interactive services which were deployed and delivered though the cable network through the subscribers TV.
+NTL – Cable & Wireless launched their digital service in 1999 and used Liberate TV navigator to launch web based interactive services which were deployed and delivered through the cable network through the subscriber’s TV.
 Cable & Wireless later merged with NTL in 2000, who also adopted the Liberate middleware for its interactive services.
 Like Telewest, they went through a series of upgrades to the core middleware, receiving an upgrade to liberate 1.2 in 2002 (2004 for original NTL customers) and began merging both networks together.

 AOL – used the Liberate middleware for their AOL TV services, which was designed to be a competitor to Microsoft’s WebTV.